Elizabeth Smart: Others like Gabby Petito ‘deserve every bit as much to be found’ - NewsBreak

 Elizabeth Smart: Others like Gabby Petito ‘deserve every bit as much to be found’

 ( KTVX ) — In 2002, one Utah girl captured the attention of thousands nationwide.
-Elizabeth Smart , just 14 at the time, was abducted from her bedroom in Salt Lake City and held captive for nine months until she was spotted in Sandy.
+Elizabeth Smart , just 14 at the time, was abducted from her bedroom in Salt Lake City and held captive for nine months until she was spotted in Sandy, Utah.
+Her abductors were then arrested and sentenced.Gabby Petito’s family visits Florida memorial for first time

 Petito was reported missing in early September after she had been on a cross-country road trip with her boyfriend, Brian Laundrie, for multiple months.
 Eight days after she was reported missing, Petito was found dead in Wyoming.
 A coroner recently revealed her cause of death was strangulation .
-Authorities are still searching for Laundrie , who is the only named person of interest in her case.Gabby Petito case: Coroner clarifies cause of death
+Authorities are still searching for Laundrie , who is the only named person of interest in her case.Gabby Petito’s mother joins Twitter to call for justice: ‘Mama bear is getting angry’

 “I was alive.
 I came home,” Smart explained to Jada Pinkett Smith and Adrienne Banfield Norris on their Facebook series Red Table Talk . “[Gabby’s story] tragically has not ended that way.
 But knowing what it’s like being on the other side and potentially what may have happened and what may have led up to her final moments and understanding probably a lot of what she was feeling, it’s heartbreaking.”